jquery/learn.jquery.com/content/events/event-delegation.md

 ---
 chapter : events
 section : 4
-title   : Triggering Event Handlers
+title   : Increasing Performance with Event Delegation
 attribution:  jQuery Fundamentals
 ---
-## Increasing Performance with Event Delegation

 You'll frequently use jQuery to add new elements to the page, and when you do, you may need to bind events to those new elements — events you already bound to similar elements that were on the page originally.
 Instead of repeating your